matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/bulk-load/load-jsonline.md

-# Import the JSONLines data
+# Load jsonlines format data

 This document will guide you on how to import JSONLines (that is *.jl* or *.jsonl* file) data to MatrixOne.